 - Descriptive transcript

 Add a transcript to your eLearning resource which is easy for the learner to find.
-It should include all words spoken in the video, as well as a description of any other relevant content such as the actions and expressions of characters, background noises, laughter and who is speaking etc. If the video has any interaction in it – e.g. “Select now to answer the question.”, then the transcript should provide the same functionality e.g. with a hyperlink.
+It should include all words spoken in the video, as well as a description of any other relevant content such as the actions and expressions of characters, background noises, laughter and who is speaking etc. If the video has any interaction such as taking the learner to a web page with suplementary information then the transcript should provide the same functionality e.g. with a hyperlink.

 Remember that the transcript you add must itself be accessible.